 Text Editing

-Text input is a first-class feature of XenoAtom.Terminal.UI: you get a shared editing engine across multiple controls, with selection, clipboard, undo/redo, scrolling, and integrated Find/Replace.
+Text input is a first-class feature of XenoAtom.Terminal.UI: you get a shared editing engine across multiple controls, with selection, clipboard, undo/redo, scrolling, integrated Find/Replace, and code-oriented syntax-highlighting hooks.

 TextArea with Search/Replace popup